Our Record

 We won access to life-saving medicine for people in immigration detention.

-We helped more than 200 Aboriginal people submit claims to recover stolen wages.
+We supported more than 200 Aboriginal people in their fight to recover stolen wages.

-We helped victims of a faulty contraceptive, the Dalkon Shield, understand their legal rights and win damages for their injuries.
+We helped victims of the faulty Dalkon Shield understand their legal rights and win damages for their injuries.

 From our very first case in 1982, we’ve been fighting for fair energy bills for households – and securing significant wins.